TrellixVulnTeam/swahilipython_SCMU/Doc/library/json.rst

    .. versionchanged:: 3.4
       Added support for int- and float-derived Enum classes.

-   To extend this to recognize other objects, subclass and implement a :meth:`default` method with another method that returns a serializable object for ``o`` if possible, otherwise it should call the superclass implementation (to raise :exc:`TypeError`).
+   To extend this to recognize other objects, subkundi and implement a :meth:`default` method with another method that returns a serializable object for ``o`` if possible, otherwise it should call the superkundi implementation (to raise :exc:`TypeError`).

    If *skipkeys* is false (the default), then it is a :exc:`TypeError` to